ArakelTheDragon/Library_Other/Differentiator/readme.md

 - A relay
 - A pump

-Explore more:
+Learn more:
-motion detection with RC circuits
+motion detection

 ---

-### 🐾 C. Automatic Pet Feeder (Event‑Triggered)
+🐾 C. Automatic Pet Feeder (Event‑Triggered)

 A differentiator can detect:

 - Sudden bowl movement